julianaagarza/CIS3345-FALL25-FINAL/README.md

 This project simulates a real-world digital forensic investigation involving suspected mortgage document fraud.
 Internal reviewers at a lending institution noticed irregularities in a W-2 submitted for a borrower named John Doe.
 The loan officer responsible for processing the file claimed that all documents were uploaded exactly as received from the applicant.
 However, several system indicators suggested possible misconduct.

+---

-### Case Scenario: The Suspicious Loan Officer – A Mortgage Document Fraud Case
+## Case Scenario: The Suspicious Loan Officer – A Mortgage Document Fraud Case

-● **Core Concept:**
+### Core Concept:
-We are digital forensic investigators assigned to analyze activity on a loan officer’s workstation.
+- We are digital forensic investigators assigned to analyze activity on a loan officer’s workstation.
 A W-2 document submitted during a mortgage application appeared inconsistent with employer-issued files.
 The timing of events on the loan officer’s computer raised concerns that the document may have been altered and uploaded internally rather than provided by the borrower.

-● **Background Scenario:**
+### Background Scenario:
-Several red flags were discovered:
+**Several red flags were discovered:**

 - Failed SSH login attempts occurred shortly before the suspicious activity window.
 - A final W-2 file for John Doe was created and modified within minutes—unusual for authentic employer documents.